 We really liked it but found it a bit sweet so here are some planned changes for future batches:

 - switch out the maple syrup with agave nectar.
-This
+This link talks about using agave nectar in recipes.

 - decrease the brown sugar